AndrewJBateman/mevn-stack-notes/README.md

 ## :books: General info

 * Axios used to send/receive data from MongoDB backend
-* Data displayed on a Vue frontend using data-binding and a v-for loop.
+* A list of notes is displayed on a Vue frontend using data-binding and a v-for loop.
+Clicking on the + icon in the header alert box navigates to an add note page.
+Once note is added then list of notes is reloaded.

 ## :camera: Screenshots